-Now it’s time to tackle the “family room,” which is my office and improvised craft space.
-It want to be an amazing craft room in addition to my office, because I love to craft.
+Now, it’s time to tackle the “family room,” which is my office and improvised craft space.
+I want it to be an amazing craft room in addition to my office, because I love to craft.
 And I am accumulating more crafting supplies and doing more projects for this blog.
 I also want a pretty, bright space in which I can take photos and videos of projects to share with others.

 I am documenting the entire process of organizing my craft room.
 I even took a before picture.
 But I’m not putting it on the blog.
 (Yeah, it’s that bad.)
 If you want to see what what the family/office/craft room looks like BEFORE, you’ll need to join the challenge.

 I’ve always amazed people at how fast I can transform and organize a room, so I thought I should show YOU how to do it, too.
 It isn’t hard — I can show you, one step at a time.

 Together, we can make an organized craft room!